hugang/auto-test/doc/commands.md

 - arguments
     - locator(target): An element locator.

-## assert not editable
+## assert not editable [〇]

 Confirm that the target element is not editable.
 The test will stop if the assert fails.

 - arguments
     - locator: An element locator.

-## assert not selected value
+## assert not selected value [〇]

 Confirm that the value attribute of the selected option in a dropdown element does not contain the provided value.
 The test will stop if the assert fails.

 - arguments
-    - select locator: An element locator identifying a drop-down menu.
+    - select locator(target): An element locator identifying a drop-down menu.
-    - text: An exact string match.
+    - text(value): An exact string match.
 Support for pattern matching is in the works.
       See https://github.com/SeleniumHQ/selenium-ide/issues/141 for details.

-## assert not text
+## assert not text [〇]

 Confirm that the text of an element does not contain the provided value.
 The test will stop if the assert fails.

 - arguments
-    - locator: An element locator.
+    - locator(target): An element locator.
-    - text: An exact string match.
+    - text(value): An exact string match.
 Support for pattern matching is in the works.
       See https://github.com/SeleniumHQ/selenium-ide/issues/141 for details.

-## assert prompt
+## assert prompt [〇]

 Confirm that a JavaScript prompt has been rendered.
 The test will stop if the assert fails.

 - arguments
     - text(target): The text to use.

-## assert selected value
+## assert selected value [〇]

 Confirm that the value attribute of the selected option in a dropdown element contains the provided value.
 The test will stop if the assert fails.

 - arguments
-    - select locator: An element locator identifying a drop-down menu.
+    - select locator(target): An element locator identifying a drop-down menu.
-    - text: An exact string match.
+    - text(value): An exact string match.
 Support for pattern matching is in the works.
       See https://github.com/SeleniumHQ/selenium-ide/issues/141 for details.

-## assert selected label
+## assert selected label [〇]

 Confirm that the label of the selected option in a dropdown element contains the provided value.
 The test will stop if the assert fails.

 - arguments
-    - select locator: An element locator identifying a drop-down menu.
+    - select locator(target): An element locator identifying a drop-down menu.
-    - text: An exact string match.
+    - text(value): An exact string match.
 Support for pattern matching is in the works.
       See https://github.com/SeleniumHQ/selenium-ide/issues/141 for details.

-## assert text
+## assert text [〇]

 Confirm that the text of an element contains the provided value.
 The test will stop if the assert fails.